yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Organization-intro.md

 ### **Mandatory fields**
 The following fields are mandatory:
-1. **Identifier**: ODS Organisation code - The critical identifier which must always be populated
-2. **Name** - The name of the organisation
+1. **Name** - The name of the organisation
-3. **Address** - The organisation's address.
+2. **Address** - The organisation's address.
 (Noting that the definitive address can always be looked up given the ODS code)

 ### **Must Support fields**
 In addition the following fields are "Must Support" - ie they must be populated if relevant and known:
+1. **Identifier**: ODS Organisation code - The important identifier which must be populated in the vast majority of cases.
+Almost all organisations in both Health and Social Care do have an ODS Code which both identifies the organisation and allows other details to be looked up from the master ODS records.
+However it is recognised that there may be some circumstances with new or smaller providers where it cannot be mandated.
-1. **Type** - The type of organisation, as classified by ODS
+2. **Type** - The type of organisation, as classified by ODS
-2. **Active** - Essential if not active.
+3. **Active** - Essential if not active.
 Good practice to always populate anyway.

 ### **Optional fields**